The Rebuilding Compass • Recovery Education

 Am I Sleeping?

-If not, stabilization may need attention first.
+If not, stabilization may need attention before major decisions.

 Am I Thinking Clearly?

-Can you evaluate options calmly?
+Can you evaluate options calmly, or are you reacting from fear?

 Am I Reacting?